Murasing: Birth

 Customary laws concerning issues like birth, marriage, and death ceremonies differ across clans.
 In the Murasing clan, a purification ceremony is done seven days after a child's birth.
 Before purification, no one is allowed in the house except the parents.
 Anyone who happens to go in the house should take a bath, and then is free to go elsewhere.
 Similarly, anybody who physically touches the parents must take a bath.

 A child is named at birth.
 On the day of purification, a holy rite is performed to a water God, and then a Tulsi-God is worshiped.
-Then a holy water is sprayed with a tulsi leaf to make the house holy again.
+Then holy water is sprayed with a tulsi leaf to make the house holy again.
 Several plates are placed with potential names for the child.
-Each plate bares a name, written with a lighted wick soaked in mustard oil.
+Each plate bears a name, written with a lighted wick soaked in mustard oil.
 The name that burns the longest becomes the name of the newborn child.

 An ear hole is made when the child is four or five years old.
 Female children receive a hole in the nose as well.
 Girls of 18 to 80+ years begin to wear a risa bound around their breasts.